 Badwater Basin is arguably the most striking and pretty incredible oasis, marked with weirdly precise salt flats and sparkling salt crystals surrounded by the jagged hills and ravines of the Mojave.

 And yes, this is saltwater, making it Bad water to drink if you were (for example) a pioneer who had gotten lost and was struggling to survive in new and barren lands.

 3. Salton Sea State Recreation Area

 Address: 100225 State Park Rd, Mecca, CA 92254, United States

 The Salton Sea State Recreation Area is located on the Colorado River in Central California.
 This is a popular site for fishermen and water sports enthusiasts, as well as birdwatchers.

 The low-lying lake, approximately 30 miles by 8 to 14 miles, has no natural outlet and lies below sea level.
 This is another starkly beautiful oasis in the harsh Mojave, a major stopping point for migratory birds.
 There are camping and picnic areas on the north bank, ideal for fishing fans to make an extended stay.

 4. Stay up late and go stargazing in the Mojave National Preserve

-The sky in Joshua Tree National Park is among the clearest in southern California.
-The Sky’s Limits Observatory and Nature Center provide stargazing programs to visitors who want to admire the celestial wonders that surround us.
+The sky in Joshua Tree National Park is among the clearest in Southern California.
+The Sky’s Limits Observatory and Nature Center provide stargazing programs to visitors who want to admire the celestial wonders surrounding us.

 When the sun sets on the hills surrounding Los Angeles to the west, the Mojave Desert becomes one of America’s darkest locations to observe the night sky – but on a clear night, as the stars and planets come out to play, it is anything but dark.